 In this study, we examine allele-specific differences in expression between two Saccharomyces species that have diverged in their thermal growth profiles.
 Among the Saccharomyces species, the most prominent phenotypic difference is in their thermal growth profile (Gonçalves et al. 2011, Salvadó et al. 2011).
 The optimum growth temperature of S. cerevisiae and S. paradoxus is 29-35°C, whereas the optimum growth temperature for S. uvarum and S. kudriavzevii is 23-27°C (Salvadó et al. 2011).
 Furthermore, S. cerevisiae is able to grow at much higher temperatures (maximum 41-42°C) than S. uvarum (maximum 34-35°C, Gonçalves et al. 2011), while S. uvarum grows much better than S. cerevisiae at low temperature (4°C, Figure 1).
 Because S. cerevisiae × S. uvarum hybrids grow well at high temperature, we were able to measure cis-regulatory divergence in gene expression across a range of temperatures by measuring ASE in the hybrid.
 We use this approach to determine how ASE is influenced by temperature and specifically whether S. uvarum alleles are misregulated at temperatures not experienced in their native context.
-We find that most ASE is independent of temperature and only a small subset of genes show an allele-specific temperature response.
+We find that while most ASE is independent of temperature, a small subset of genes with temperature dependent ASE show directional changes in gene expression with S. cerevisiae alleles exhibiting a much stronger response than S. uvarum alleles.